 CDNs unlocked the potential of the Web in ways we could have never imagined.
 Low latency and global reach has allowed millions of users across the globe to seamlessly stream video from YouTube or instantly connect via social networks.
 These technologies, among others, could not have been possible without scale.

 Blockchain’s Scalability Problem

 Blockchains today are at a similar place where the Web was 20 years ago — in its infancy and with the scalability problem unsolved.
 In a similar way Akamai solved the problem for the Web, by propagating data more quickly across the Internet, so does bloXroute today, by providing a technology breakthrough to propagate data throughout the blockchain P2P network.
-In particular, bloXroute deploys a blockchain distribution network (BDN) that helps all blockchain nodes propagate transactions and blocks quicker and more efficiently. (bloXroute’s BDN architecture, neutrality, and performance were discussed in our previous blog-posts).
-In the same way CDNs unlocked the potential of the Web, bloXroute’s BDN unlocks blockchain’s potential use cases such as micropayments.
+In particular, bloXroute deploys a Blockchain Distribution Network (BDN) that helps blockchain nodes propagate transactions and blocks quicker and more efficiently. (bloXroute’s BDN architecture, neutrality, and performance were discussed in our previous blog posts).
+In the same way CDNs unlocked the potential of the Web, bloXroute’s BDN unlocks blockchain’s potential use cases.

 Comparing Akamai and bloXroute

 Both Akamai’s CDN and bloXroute’s BDN are unified and dedicated network infrastructures that serve multiple entities simultaneously: different Web publishers (e.g., Apple.com and Adobe.com) in Akamai’s case, and different blockchains (e.g., Bitcoin and Ethereum) in bloXroute’s case.
 Both architectures actively push (propagate) content across the Internet, and cache (store) content on its servers in order to serve users better, i.e., with a larger throughput and a smaller latency.